jfarmer/project-js-evaluate-rpn/README.md

 ```

 The string `"9 5 * 20 +"` is called a *command line argument*.
 You have access to any command line arguments a user supplies when running your program.
 See the [JavaScript Examples][gh-examples-js] for how that works.

+### [Optional] Design Exercise: Notation

+The three notations introduced here — prefix, infix, and postfix — are all *designed*.
+There's no universal answer to which one is best.
+Indeed, asking "Which notation is best?" probably makes as much sense as asking "Which notation is the happiest?" or "Which notation is the most flavorful?"

+That doesn't mean [it's all just, like, your opinion, man][youtube-opinion-man].
+Each notation interacts differently with the wider environment.
+How those interactions play out and how that informs our design choices *is* something we can study.

+If we do a good job, we're likely to come to new insights around things like:

+- How notational systems interact with the media in which the notation is used
+- How the tools we use to express ourselves select for or against various notational systems
+- ...and more!

+See [DESIGN.md](DESIGN.md) if you're interested in exploring this.

 ## Evaluating Arithmetical Expressions